Ryanf55/outback_mate_rs232/README.md

 Python API for Outback Power Systems Mate using RS232

 This is a really simple python module to talk to a Outback Mate using python.
+It is formatted as a python package, so go to the directory above outback_mate_rs232.
+` $ python3 -m pip install -e outback_mate_rs232/`

 ## Hardware required